ahaborte918/vpn/README.md

 </p>
 <p>

-Create the Virtual Machine on EXAMPLE 2B by listing "VPN-Test" as the Resource group and listing “FranceVM” as the Virtual machine name.
-Ensure the other items are selected as shown in EXAMPLE 2B & 2C.
+When creating a Virtual Machine, remember to list the original Resource Group name "VPN-Test" here (we can look at EXAMPLE 2A if we forget the name chosen).
+Also, remember to list “FranceVM” as the Virtual Machine name in the very next input field.
+Ensure the other items are selected as shown in EXAMPLES 2B & 2C.

 EXAMPLE 2B
 <p>